-10.0 INTERPRETATION
+SECTION 10.0 INTERPRETATION

-10.1 GENERAL

-This Plan is intended to be a read in its entirety and the relevant policies are to be applied in each situation.
+- 26. By adding a new Section and renumbering subsequent sections, entitled "10.1 General" with the following text: "This Plan is intended to be a read in its entirety and the relevant policies are to be applied in each situation."; - 27.
+By adding a new Section and renumbering subsequent sections, entitled "10.2 Language" with the following text: "This Plan may establish policies using directive (e.g. "shall", "will") or enabling (e.g. "should", "may") language.

-10.2 LANGUAGE

-This Plan may establish policies using directive (e.g. "shall", "will") or enabling (e.g. "should", "may") language.
 When using this Plan, attention must be given to such language for appropriate implementation of each policy.

 The implementation of this Plan will take place over time and the use of words such as "shall", "will" or "must" should not be construed as the Town's commitment to proceed with all of the undertakings in this Plan immediately.
-These undertakings will typically occur in a phased manner, subject to budgeting and program availability.
+These undertakings will typically occur in a phased manner, subject to budgeting and program availability.";